Lesson 5: How Do You Trade in the Forex Market?

 A cropped image of currency exchange rate board

-Spot FX refers to the actual exchange of two currencies at the time of trade for a specific exchange rate.
+Spot FX refers to the exchange of two currencies at the time of trade for a specific exchange rate.
 When investors participate in spot forex trading, they expect to buy and sell foreign currencies for immediate delivery.

-As its name suggests, you're taking advantage of the spot
+As its name suggests, you're taking advantage of the spot.

-The term spot refers to the price of the currency for settlement on the spot date, which is usually two business days after the trade date
+The term spot refers to the price of the currency for settlement on the spot date, which is usually two business days after the trade date.

 When people talk about the forex market, they usually mean the spot forex market.